-The previous Somerset Housing Strategy (the Somerset Strategic Housing Framework) was published in 2013.
+The previous Somerset Housing Strategy (Somerset Housing Strategy) was published in 2013.
 Much has changed since then.
-The government has since recognised housing as a top national priority (aiming for the national delivery of 300,000 new homes per annum) and has recently introduced a flurry of legislation and policy (with more to follow) together with a range of associated funding streams:
+The government has since recognised housing as a top national priority (aiming for the national delivery of 300,000 new homes per anum) and has recently introduced a flurry of legislation and policy (with more to follow) together with a range of associated funding streams: